 If an informal resolution is not achieved or is not appropriate, the Human Resources designee will meet with the individual alleged to have violated this Policy.
+Both parties shall be provided with information regarding the submission and consideration of evidence that may be used during a hearing or disciplinary proceeding and shall have equal opportunity to present evidence and witnesses.

 The Human Resources designee will determine what witnesses, if any, should be contacted.
-Witnesses will be interviewed outside the presence of the individual making the complaint and the person alleged to have violated this Policy.
+Witnesses will be interviewed outside the presence of the individual making the complaint (the Complainant) and the person alleged to have violated this Policy (the Respondent).